Burn Center Frequently Asked Questions

 What is a donor site?

-A donor site is the place on a person's body where the skin graft is taken from; hence, the skin used for the graft is called donor skin.
+A donor site is a place on a person's body where the skin graft is taken from; hence, the skin used for the graft is called donor skin.
 False skin or skin from other people cannot be used because the body will reject this skin and it will not survive.
 Skin grafts must come from a person's own body.
 The most common donor sites are the buttocks and the inner thigh, which are cosmetically less important areas.

 What is involved in getting a skin graft?

 The doctor will use a tool called a dermatome to remove a thin layer of skin from the donor site.
 The harvested skin is then attached over the burned area with stitches or staples.
-Dressings are afterwards applied to both the graft and the donor site.
+Dressings are afterward applied to both the graft and the donor site.